sameepv21/Guidance_ML/Guidance_ML.md

 * Plot error rate vs threshold for classification problem.
 * Plot ROC Curves
 * Box plot which compares test error rates for each of the linear scenarios (KNN, LDA.
 QDA, Logistic, Bayes etc)
+* For classification problem plot density estimates for each class.
 * If polynomial regression is used, then run the code for multiple degrees of the polynomial and note each mean squared test error rate and plot the MSE vs Degree of polynomial graph.
 * If different random splits for validation are used, plot all the graphs (Ref: Pg 209 ISLR PDF)
 * Plot MSE vs flexibility graph if possible.